 The CRA issued 2014 & 2015 reassessment notices for Cdn \$322K and Cdn \$321K including interest respectively.
-On November 7, 2018 we filed a Notice of Objection.
-The Company is working with advisors to substantiate our claim and reverse the reassessment.
+On November 7, 2018 the Company filed a Notice of Objection.
+The Company is working with advisors to substantiate our claim and reverse the reassessment and believes the reassessment will be reversed or substantially reduced.